 In the 1950s Pope Pius XII describes the Sacred Heart of Jesus as, “the divine remedy which will save men from the devil and all forces of evil.”

 Here on the Isle of Wight, the Catholic Church at Shanklin (built in 1957) is dedicated to the Sacred Heart of Jesus.
 Also, the monastery at St. Cecilia’s Abbey bears this dedication.
 Although the abbey church is dedicated to St. Cecilia, the internal part of the monastery (exclusive to the nuns only) is under the patronage of the Sacred Heart, as it was when they first came to the Island (to Ventnor) in 1882.

 Most Catholic churches have statues of the Sacred Heart of Jesus.
 At St. Mary’s in Ryde there is a fine Sacred Heart Chapel, designed by Canon A. J. Scholes and built in 1898) with marble and alabaster, containing some fine stained glass windows of St. Margaret Mary, St. John the Evangelist, St. Mary Magdalene and St. Augustine.
-See picture – left).
+See picture – above).

 In 2017 Fr.
 Anthony Glaysher told the congregation at Ryde: –